Kaizoku Sentai Gokaiger: Plot

-The story takes place in a world where previous Super Sentai groups exists, a group of young pirates come from space to Earth to obtain the Greatest Treasure in the Universe (宇宙最大のお宝, Uchū Saidai no Otakara), which can only be acquired after obtaining the "Greater Powers" of the different 34 Super Sentai Teams.
-However, they end up facing the Space Empire Zangyack, whose earlier invasion forces were wiped out by the 34 Sentai groups long ago before a new invasion force is established under Commander Warz Gill, the emperor's son.
+In a world where the previous Super Sentai groups exist, a group of young pirates come from space to Earth to obtain the Greatest Treasure in the Universe (宇宙最大のお宝, Uchū Saidai no Otakara), which can only be acquired after obtaining the Greater Powers of the past 34 Super Sentai Teams.
+However, they end up facing the Space Empire Zangyack, whose earlier invasion forces were wiped out by the 34 Sentai groups not long ago before a new invasion force is established under Commander Warz Gill, the emperor's son.
 As a result, due to their history with the empire, the space pirates use the powers of the older teams and attempt to master their powers to fight the Zangyack forces as the Gokaigers.

+Characters

 Episodes

 Several of the episodes in Gokaiger feature and focus on the actions of one of the Legend Sentai.
 Those episodes are titled in a fashion similar to that of the original series.
 For example, episode 3, which features Mahō Sentai Magiranger, has a magic spell as part of the title, while episode 7, which features Juken Sentai Gekiranger, features one of the nonsense phrases that series protagonist Jyan Kandou would use.